 In response to the COVID-19 pandemic, UK NHS AHP services were tasked with rapidly implementing telehealth patient consultations.
 This may have caused usual implementation strategies for practice change to be bypassed.
 Despite these challenges, 64% and 82% of the AHP services who responded to this survey have implemented telehealth guidelines according to NHS clinicians and managers, respectively.
 AHPs showed a positive attitude towards telehealth guidelines with the majority using them for their own consultations.
 Although this may indicate a good overall level of preparedness and acceptance towards telehealth across NHS AHP services, there were differences in terms of guidelines implementation between services from different AHP groups.
 The highest non-implementation rates were observed in the smaller AHP professions’ services such as orthoptic, radiography and dietetic services.
 This may be the result of inequalities between large and small AHP services in terms of financial and personnel resources for the development of guidelines (7).

 Our findings are in line with previous international studies that identified lack of awareness and lack of familiarity with the guidelines as barriers to guidelines implementations by healthcare professionals (25).
 The latter reason may also indicate that clinicians shifted from in-person care to telehealth without having had the time or the opportunity to acquire new skills and knowledge necessary before embarking on a different modality of service provision.
 This hypothesis seems to be supported by the finding that the reason given by most managers for not having implemented telehealth guidelines in their service was that they were still in the progress of writing them.
-Taken together, these results indicate that NHS AHP services introduced telehealth with very little planning, which resulted in them being inadequately equipped to provide telehealth.
+Taken together, these results indicate that NHS AHP services introduced telehealth with very little preparedness and readiness, which resulted in them being inadequately equipped to provide telehealth.
 Therefore, it is essential for AHP services to invest in organisational and infrastructural resources to ensure that telehealth can be successfully embedded into long-term service delivery.

 Most clinicians and service managers reported that the guidelines they were using had been developed by their NHS trust, the service staff or the AHP service manager.
 With telehealth guidelines varying from one NHS trust to another or within the same trust from one service to another, every AHP service appears to work in isolation and there may be a lack of commonly accepted telehealth standards across the NHS AHP services.
-This may cause health disparities between large-urban and small, rural and potentially underfunded NHS trusts or services.
-In order to address existing inequalities, there is a need for the NHS and AHP professional bodies to cooperate in the development of common guidelines.
+This may cause health inequities between large-urban and small, rural and potentially underfunded NHS trusts or services.
+In order to address existing disparities or misalignments, there is a need for the NHS and AHP professional bodies to cooperate in the development of common guidelines.

 Although clinicians and managers appeared to have contrary opinions about the presence of ambiguous areas in the guidelines, there appears to be an agreement between them in respect to the areas lacking information and providing ambiguous advice.
 These mainly pertained to telehealth safety considerations, training requirements and patient eligibility criteria.
-This reflects the findings of a previous review including international guidelines (7) and indicates that future guidelines should include more attention to these aspects which require further clarification.
+This reflects the findings of our previous review including international guidelines (7) and indicates that future guidelines should include more attention to these aspects which require further clarification.